House renovations: how much should I budget for renovations and how do I keep costs down?

 Whether your renovation project is a simple refresh or a grand redesign, planning and sticking to a budget is key.
 Here’s how to keep your home renovation on track

 Despite the budget blow-outs we’ve all seen on TV property shows, a major renovation project doesn’t have to cost the earth.
 You can ensure everything stays on track and on budget by planning ahead, pricing up and working out where to make savings without cutting corners.
+It's worth considering options for an eco-friendly renovation too.

 How much will a house renovation cost?